kalix127/trade-republic-pdf-to-csv/README.md

 This is a **personal project** built specifically for my own finance tracking needs.
 I created this tool because I needed to extract and process my Trade Republic transaction data for personal accounting purposes.

-**Language Limitation:** This tool has been tested **only with Italian Trade Republic account statements**.
-Since I don't have access to statements in other languages, I cannot guarantee functionality with non-Italian Trade Republic accounts.
-However, the script can potentially be adapted for other languages through manual configuration of headers, valid transaction types, and extraction areas (requires technical knowledge and testing).
+**Language Support:** This tool is now **language-agnostic** and supports any Trade Republic language through configuration.
+The tool uses configurable settings that allow adaptation for any Trade Republic language by updating column names, transaction types, and header mappings in the settings.json file.

 **PDF Structure Dependency:** This script is hardcoded for the current Trade Republic PDF format. **If Trade Republic updates their PDF structure, this tool may stop working or produce incorrect results.** If this happens, please contact me at [info@gianlucaiavicoli.dev](mailto:info@gianlucaiavicoli.dev) and I'll investigate updating the extraction logic.